A guide to P plate driving test

 South Australia P-plate driving test

-To pass the P-plate driving test in South Australia, you must:
+To pass the P-plate driving test in SA, you must:

 • Complete and pass a computer-based Hazard Perception Test (HPT)